Yulia Tymoshenko: Conflict with Yushchenko and attempts at dismissal

 Tymoshenko was fiercely opposed to the snap election, stating that if Yushchenko and Yanukovych did enact a snap election, they will bear responsibility for the effects of the 2008 financial crisis.
 Initially, the election was to be held on 7 December 2008, but was later postponed to an unknown date.
 Tymoshenko had no intention of resigning until a new coalition was formed.

 In early December 2008, there were negotiations between BYuT and the Party of Regions to form a coalition, but after Volodymyr Lytvyn was elected Chairman of the Verkhovna Rada (parliament of Ukraine) on 9 December 2008, he announced the creation of a coalition between his Lytvyn Bloc, BYuT and OU-PSD.
 After negotiations, the three parties officially signed the coalition agreement on 16 December.
 It was not known whether this coalition would stop the snap election, although Speaker Volodymyr Lytvyn predicted the Verkhovna Rada would work until 2012.

-On 5 February 2009, Tymoshenko's opponents in the parliament were trying to dismiss her government again, but again the vote failed.
-The following day, president Yushchenko strongly criticized Tymoshenko and the economic policies of her government.
-Tymoshenko accused him of spreading "a mix of untruths, panic and hysteria."
+Financial crisis and anti-corruption policies

 On 18 December 2008, for the first time Tymoshenko accused the National Bank of Ukraine in the conscious manipulation of the hryvnia, and President Yushchenko of colluding with the leadership of the NBU, which led to depreciation of the national currency to the level of ₴8 per US dollar.

-A large part of Tymoshenko's second term as prime minister coincided in time with the 2008 financial crisis, which required her government to respond to numerous challenges that could have led the country's economic collapse.
+A large part of Tymoshenko's second term as prime minister coincided in time with the 2008 financial crisis, which required her government to respond to numerous challenges that could have led to the country's economic collapse.

 Tymoshenko's government launched an anti-corruption campaign and identified it as one of its priorities.